(see also Newman Bible and Prayer Book on separate page)

 Frances was indeed a widow by then, her husband Francis having died in 1818 She lived on at Piddletrenthide a further 11 years until her death in 1834.

 The following hand-written notes were written by Louise Annie Rogers in 1947, and were also sent to me by Jonathan Newman-Rogers.
-The text refers to portraits of Col. Richard Newman and Francis Newman of North Cadbury, the latter of which came into the possession of his great-great-great-great-great-grandsons Jonathan and Alex Newman-Rogers in 2008.
+The text refers to portraits of Richard Newman and Francis Newman of North Cadbury, the second of which came into the possession of his great-great-great-great-great-grandsons Jonathan and Alex Newman-Rogers in 2008.
 The text is as follows:

 "I give these books to my son Francis Henry Rogers hoping he will interest them (sic) and pass them onto his son Timothy.